DeltriDev/AppLauncher/readme.md

 add a shortcut of any app that is not on the start menu on %AppData%\Microsoft\Windows\Start Menu\Programs for AppLauncher to be able to open them

 get the release [here](https://github.com/DeltriDev/AppLauncher/releases/tag/0.1)

+<h1>THIS PROJECT IS NO LONGER IN DEVELOPMENT.
+FELL FREE TO USE ANY OF THE CODE